Nil-Store/nil-store/metaspec.md

 **(White Paper Draft v0.5)**

 **Date:** 2025-09-15
-**Status:** Working Draft (plaintext‑proofs baseline) **Authors:** NilStore Core Team
+**Status:** Working Draft (privacy‑mode default: ciphertext) **Authors:** NilStore Core Team

 ## Abstract

 NilStore is a decentralized storage network designed to provide high-throughput, verifiable data storage with significantly reduced operational overhead.
-It leverages a novel consensus mechanism based on Proof-of-Useful-Data (PoUD) and Proof-of-Delayed-Encode (PoDE), utilizing plaintext storage verified via KZG commitments and timed derivations.
+It leverages a novel consensus mechanism based on Proof-of-Useful-Data (PoUD) and Proof-of-Delayed-Encode (PoDE), utilizing a canonical byte representation (plaintext or ciphertext) verified via KZG commitments and timed derivations.
 By employing a topological data placement strategy (Nil-Lattice), NilStore drastically lowers the hardware barrier to entry, enabling participation from edge devices to data centers.
 This paper details the system architecture, the NilFS data abstraction layer, the Nil-Mesh routing protocol, the $STOR-Only economic model, and the hybrid L1/L2 settlement architecture designed for EVM compatibility and robust governance.

 ## 1. Introduction